i18next/i18next-gitbook/overview/getting-started.md

 Want to check your files for missing translations or interpolation errors?\
 Try the free [i18n health check](https://translate.i18next.com/health-check).

+Starting from an app full of hardcoded strings?\
+Run the free [i18n readiness check](https://translate.i18next.com/repo-check) on your GitHub repository.
 {% endhint %}

 This is a working sample showing translated text.
 To learn more, have a look at the following extended sample: